raul23/nlp/README.rst

 This script tests different NLP methods to detect text language:

 - The `first method <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_
-  checks each unique word from a given text against the ``ntlk`` English corpus and if a % of those words that are unusual (i.e. not part of the corpus) exceeds a threshold, then the text is English.
+  checks each unique word from a given text against the ``ntlk`` English corpus and if the % of words that are unusual (i.e. not part of the corpus) exceeds a threshold, then the text is English.
 Otherwise, it is non-English.
 It is thus a simple binary classifier.
 Its application might be limited but depending on your use case, it might actually do the job.
 - The second method ...
 TODO